bnelson777/id.ly/README.md

 ## Contributing

 This app is a senior captone project for a group of computer science students at Portland State University.
-As such it is not surrently available for outside contribution.
+As such it is not currently available for outside contribution.
 However, please feel free to use the code for your own development as per the terms of the license.

 ## Acknowledgements